chamodshehanka/chamodshehanka/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on @platformer's CI/CD
+- 🔭 I’m currently working on @platformer's CI/CD & CLI
 - 🌱 I’m currently learning Highly Availability in Kubernetes
 - 👯 I’m looking to collaborate on community projects
 - 🤔 I’m looking for help with my community projects